-The expectations of the Work Conditioning Program are to increase the patients' quality of life by optimizing their pain control, restore overall functioning, minimize their use of medical resources, increase their satisfaction with life and ease the transition back in to a work environment - all in a cost effective manner.
+The expectations of the Work Conditioning Program are to increase the patients' quality of life by optimizing their pain control, restore overall functioning, minimize their use of medical resources, and increase their satisfaction with life and ease the transition back in to a work environment - all in a cost effective manner.

 With input from the patient and upon completion of evaluations from each discipline, an individualized treatment plan is developed.
-This plan is comprised of both personal and vocational goals that are assessed weekly and altered as needed throughout the four-to six-week program.
+This plan is comprised of both personal and vocational goals that are assessed weekly and altered as needed throughout the four to six week program.

-Patients participate in weekly one on one medical assessments with the medical director to assist in medication management and to maintain a decreased number of medical visits.
+Patients participate in weekly one-on-one medical assessments with the medical director to assist in medication management and to maintain a decreased number of medical visits.
 The psychologist holds individual sessions to focus on coping skills and treatment of pain related emotional distress.
 The case manager helps patients evaluate the transferability of job skills/career opportunities, conduct self-directed job searches, develop resumes, apply for jobs and locate available community resources.
 The case manager coordinates their daily activities and communicates progress made to all stakeholders involved in the patient's care.

 In addition, patients engage in physical therapy on a daily basis, which includes instruction of exercises designed to strengthen the muscles related to their injury, improve endurance and engage in aquatic therapy three days per week.
 The occupational therapist is incorporated to assist patients in modifying and improving their ability to perform activities of daily living.

-We embrace our mission by caring for patients through a multi-disciplinary approach.
+We embrace our mission by caring for patients through a multidisciplinary approach.
 Patients who are identified by the documented admission criteria progress through a comprehensive evaluation by the core team, which consists of a physician, psychologist, nurse, case manager, physical therapist, occupational therapist and dietitian.

 In addition to these team members, patients are referred to other health professionals based on their individual needs, which may include vocational rehabilitation, pastoral care, etc.